Jovan-04/icpc-training/README.md

 # icpc-training
-team practice for the Fall 2024 International Collegiate Programming Contest
+Team practice for the Fall 2024 International Collegiate Programming Contest